lawrp/flutter_web_docker/README.md

 ## Source Code Version Control Tools
-Description of the version control system utilized (e.g., Git), focusing on how the source code is managed and integrated with the CI/CD pipeline.
+For my project, I've opted for Git as my version control system due to its widespread adoption, robust branching and merging capabilities, and seamless integration with various hosting platforms.
+Git's distributed nature allows for a flexible workflow, while its performance ensures efficient operations.
+Overall, Git provides the ideal solution for managing our project's source code and facilitating the possibility for effective collaboration in the future.

 ## CI/CD Pipeline Environment
 In-depth description of the CI/CD pipeline setup, including any utilized cloud services or local environments.